vignesh8ireddy/Spring_Boot-MVC/README.md

     * controller layer (handlers i.e @Controller)
     * webapps/WEB-INF/pages/
         * .jsp/.html files
-2. Components and Working of a Spring MVC application.<br/>
-    i.
-FrontController (also called DispatcherServlet)<br/>
-    ii.
-HandlerMapping<br/>
-    iii.
-Controller classes (handler classes and handler methods returning logical view name)<br/>
-    iv.
-ViewResolver (returning details of physical view components) (configure it in application.properties)<br/>
-    v.
-View Components(physical view components stored in webapps/WEB-INF/ directory)<br/>

-    [@Controller, @RequestMapping, @GetMapping, @PostMapping,..., request path, global X local request mappings, logical view name, physical view components]

-    ### Working of a Spring Boot MVC application
+* Working of Spring Boot MVC application
-    I. The Spring MVC application is deployed in the web server <br/>
+  1. The Spring MVC application is deployed in the web server
-    II.
-The DispatcherServlet would be pre-instantiated and initialized because the load-on-startup is enabled for it.
-As a part of it's initialization the IOC container will be created(of type ApplicationContext) and performs pre-instantion of singleton scope spring beans like HandlerMappings, Handler Classes, service layer classes, DAO layer classes, View Resolvers,.. and completes the necessary dependancy injections and keeps all these spring beans in the internal cache of IOC container.<br/>
+  2. The DispatcherServlet would be pre-instantiated and initialized because the load-on-startup is enabled for it.
+     As a part of its initialization the IOC container will be created(of type ApplicationContext) and performs pre-instantiation of singleton scope spring beans like HandlerMappings, Handler Classes, service layer classes, DAO layer classes, View Resolvers,.. and completes the necessary dependency injections and keeps all these spring beans in the internal cache of IOC container.
-    III.
-When request is sent to MVC application (through browser/Postman), DispatcherServlet (FrontContoller) traps the request, applies the common system services and hand-overs the trapped request to the Handler Mapping component.<br/>
+  3. When request is sent to MVC application (through browser/Postman), DispatcherServlet (FrontController) traps the request, applies the common system services and hand-overs the trapped request to the Handler Mapping component.
-    IV.
-Handler Mapping component searches in all the @Controller classes (handlers) for the corresponding handler method whose request path matches with the path of currently trapped request (using reflection api) and returns the found handler controller's bean id and handler methods' signature to the Dispatcher Servlet.<br/>
+  4. Handler Mapping component searches in all the @Controller classes (handlers) for the corresponding handler method whose request path matches with the path of currently trapped request (using reflection api) and returns the found handler controller's bean id and handler methods' signature to the Dispatcher Servlet.
-    V. Dispatcher Servlet submits them to the IOC container(which is managing the Dispatcher Servlet), gets the instance of the handler class and calls the signature based handler method on it.<br/>
+  5. Dispatcher Servlet submits them to the IOC container, gets the instance of the handler class and calls the signature based handler method on it.
-    VI.
-The handler method either directly process the request or delegates the request to service layer or DAO layer classes for processing and returns the Logical View Name to the Dispatcher Servlet.<br/>
+  6. The handler method either directly process the request or delegates the request to service layer or DAO layer classes for processing and returns the Logical View Name to the Dispatcher Servlet.
-    VII.
-Dispatcher Servlet now gives the Logical View Name to the View Resolver which resolves and identifies the physical view component and returns the View component's details.<br/>
+  7. Dispatcher Servlet now gives the Logical View Name to the View Resolver which resolves and identifies the physical view component and returns the View component's details.
-    VIII.
-Finally, Dispatcher Servlet communicates with the physical View Component where final results (response) are gathered and formatted and sends back the formatted results to the browser as a response.<br/>
+  8. Finally, Dispatcher Servlet communicates with the physical View Component where final results (response) are gathered and formatted and sends back the formatted results to the browser as a response.
-3. Data Rendering
+* Data Rendering
   * Shared memory has request scope, so for every new request new shared memory is created.
   * Map<String,Object> map or Model class is used for creating a shared memory.
   * Using Map is recommended to reduce spring api usage.
+  * A Request Path must start with "/".
 ```java
 //shared memory in handler method
 @RequestMapping("/request_path")